General Abortion FAQs

 Abortion and Women’s Health

 Abortionists now see an unwanted pregnancy as medically, legally, and ethically equivalent to a “grave and permanent threat to the health of the mother.”
 They assert that an unwanted pregnancy is, by definition, a threat to the woman’s health.
-The “mother’s health” exception has been the primary wedge to spread abortion on demand all over the developing world.
+As a result, the “health of the mother” exception is a dangerous and slippery slope.
+Read more.

 Abortion Throughout the World

 Major pro-abortion groups work tirelessly to bypass the wills of both the people of the Caribbean and their leadership in their drive to legalize abortion by any means.
-The Culture of Death has been imposed on the island nations by holding aid and development hostage, and the Caribbean people have learned by bitter experience that the developed nations never do them a favor unless there are thick strings attached.
+The culture of death has been imposed on the island nations by holding aid and development hostage, and the Caribbean people have learned by bitter experience that the developed nations never do them a favor unless there are thick strings attached.
+Read more.